It’s not your fault. You’re busy.

 “If you want to make some animal ears or a tail, look no further than a wire coat hanger bent into shape and covered with felt you have glued to it using a glue gun.
 If the glue gun has gone walkies, opt for pipe cleaners instead.

-“Finally, tin foil is perfect for any shiny costumes.
+“Finally, aluminium foil is perfect for any shiny costumes.
 Don’t mess around with silver fabrics or the like, they are more hassle than they are worth.”

 4. Be clever with your adhesives to avoid malfunctions